Back To Search Results

 Prosthesis Placement

-Once the middle ear cavity is accessed and exposed, the ossicles are inspected for any defects and gently palpated to assess for mobility and continuity.
+Once the middle ear cavity is accessed and exposed, the ossicles are inspected for defects and gently palpated to assess mobility and continuity.
 Identify the most appropriate ossicular reconstruction solution (autologous vs. synthetic/artificial).
 Stapes footplate mobility is essential for hearing success.
 If the stapes capitulum is intact, a PORP can be used.
-If the stapes footplate is intact and mobile, a TORP can be used.
+A TORP can be used if the stapes footplate is intact and mobile.
 The platform of the TORP or PORP can be positioned under the manubrium or undersurface of the native or grafted tympanic membrane.
 Autologous cartilage is harvested from either the tragus or conchal bowl to be used as a shield or cap over the prosthesis platform to prevent prosthesis extrusion.
-If the manubrium is intact but medialized or foreshortened, the tensor tympani tendon should be transected and the manubrium lateralized to better accommodate the ossicular reconstruction.
+If the manubrium is intact but medialized or foreshortened, the tensor tympani tendon should be transected, and the manubrium lateralized to accommodate the ossicular reconstruction better.

 Complications